-Located at the seaside, having a hilly topography and occupying 7 miles (11 kilometers) of coastline, La Jolla is a place that offers mesmerizing scenic views, great beaches, unique hiking trails and an abundance of natural resources.
+Located at the seaside, with hilly topography and 7 miles (11 kilometers) of coastline, La Jolla is a place that offers mesmerizing scenic views, great beaches, unique hiking trails, and an abundance of natural resources.
 A few of the most popular attractions in the area are the Salk Institute for Biological Studies, Kellogg Park, Stuart Collection, Map and Atlas Museum, and Scripps Coastal Reserve.
 Hiking is one of the most sought-after activities in La Jolla.
-It allows you to get good exercise all the while enjoying the scenic views, the fresh breeze, and fun company if you decided to hike with friends or family.
+It allows you to get good exercise, all the while enjoying the scenic views, the fresh ocean breeze, and fun company if you decide to hike with friends or family.

-There are dozens of hiking trails in La Jolla.
-Some trails are better than others.
-If you are planning to hike the area, having some knowledge about the trails should help you figure out which ones are worth hiking and which is not.
-Below are the top hiking and trekking spots in La Jolla, San Diego.
-Scroll down to find out more.
+There are dozens of hiking trails in La Jolla catering to different kinds of hikers.
+If you are planning to hike the area, having some knowledge about the trails should help you plan your itinerary accordingly.
+To help you out, we’ve curated a list of the top hiking and trekking spots in La Jolla, San Diego.
+Check it out below!

 Saigon Trail, also known as Ho Chi Minh Trail, is a short but rugged 0.9-kilometer (0.6-mile) trail that is only recommended for experienced hikers open to the task of maneuvering through the canyon.
 The people taking on this challenging trail will be rewarded with the best views of the beach, wild birds, as well as the canyon trail itself.
 The trail quickly elevates to up to 78 meters (259 feet), with big obstructions on a rugged path with a couple of slippery areas.